 Showing percentage in Excel seems to be one of the earliest tasks, right?
 But experienced Excel users know that a path to the goal almost never runs smooth :)

-When applying percentage formatting to numbers, Excel 2016, 2013 and 2010 display their rounded versions with no decimal places, which may cause some confusion.
+When applying the percent formatting to numbers, Excel sometimes shows rounded percentages with no decimal places, which may cause some confusion.
 For example, apply the percent format to an empty cell and then type 0.2 into it.
 What do you see?
 In my Excel 2013, I see 0% though I know with certainty it should be 0.2%.

 To see the actual percentage instead of a rounded version, you just need to increase the number of decimal places showing.
 To do this, open the Format Cells dialog either by pressing Ctrl + 1 or right-clicking the cell and selecting Format Cells… from the context menu.
 Make sure the Percentage category is selected and specify the desired number of decimal places in the Decimal places box.